bank-vaults/vault-secrets-reloader/README.md

     vault kv patch secret/mysql MYSQL_PASSWORD=totallydifferentsecret
     ```

-    Also notice that there are two pods with the now changed `MYSQL_PASSWORD` injected into them not
+    Also notice that there are two pods with the now changed `MYSQL_PASSWORD` injected into them, but they are not restarted, because:
-being restarted, for the following reasons:

-    - the pod `reloader-test-deployment-no-reload-...` does not have the
-`alpha.vault.security.banzaicloud.io/reload-on-secret-change: "true"` annotation set
+    - the pod `reloader-test-deployment-no-reload-...` does not have the `alpha.vault.security.banzaicloud.io/reload-on-secret-change: "true"` annotation set
-    - the pod `reloader-test-deployment-fixed-versions-no-reload-...` - although it does have the annotation - only uses
+    - the pod `reloader-test-deployment-fixed-versions-no-reload-...` does have the annotation, but only uses
   versioned secrets, so they won't be reloaded for the latest version of the secret.

 2. Change two secrets used in a workload, observe the previous pod to be recreated again, also that the pod